unadlib/mutative/README.md

 - **Custom shallow copy** - Support for more types of immutable data.
 - **Support mark for immutable and mutable data** - Allows for non-invasive marking.
 - **Safer mutable data access in strict mode** - It brings more secure immutable updates.
-- **Support for reducer** - Support Redux and any other immutable state library.
+- **Support for reducer** - Support reducer function and any other immutable state library.

 ## Difference between Mutative and Immer